icshwi/e3training/workbook/chapter07.md

   What you have just seen is the default behavior when a module version number isn't specified; loading a module with no specified version will **only** work when the system has a numeric `X.Y.Z` version.
 In our last example, the system has *StreamDevice* version `2.8.4`, which **is** numeric, but `2.7.14p` is **not** numeric.

-  > Also note that, in either of these cases, the *StreamDevice* module will use the version of *Asyn* which was specified when building the *StreamDevice* module.
+  > Also note that, in either of these cases, the *StreamDevice* module will use the version of *asyn* which was specified when building the *StreamDevice* module.

 * How we require dependency modules within startup scripts.